Marquette vs. Kansas College Basketball Predictions & Picks - November 21

 Marquette Performance Insights

-- Last season, Marquette was 23rd-best in college basketball on offense (79.3 points scored per game) and ranked 184th on defense (70.3 points conceded).
+- Offensively, Marquette was the 23rd-best team in college basketball (79.3 points per game) last season.
+On defense, it was 184th (70.3 points allowed per game).

-- With 17.3 assists per game, Marquette was sixth-best in the nation last year.
+- With 17.3 assists per game, Marquette was sixth-best in college basketball last year.

-- Giving up 7.5 3-pointers per game and conceding 34.7% from beyond the arc last season, Marquette was 218th and 247th in college basketball, respectively, in those categories.
+- Giving up 7.5 3-pointers per game and conceding 34.7% from beyond the arc last year, Marquette was 218th and 247th in the country, respectively, in those categories.

-- Marquette attempted 58% of its shots from inside the arc, and 42% from beyond it last season.
-In terms of makes, 69.5% of Marquette's baskets were 2-pointers, and 30.5% were 3-pointers.
+- Marquette took 42% percent of its shots from behind the 3-point line last season, and 58% percent from inside it.
+In terms of makes, 30.5% of Marquette's buckets were 3-pointers, and 69.5% were 2-pointers.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.